-The extent of residents' progression toward achievement of the program's required educational goals and objectives must be evaluated.
+- 3.4.a The extent of residents' progression toward achievement of the program's required educational goals and objectives must be evaluated. - The residents' progression toward achieving the program's required goals and objectives will be evaluated at the end of each rotation.

-3.4.a.
+3.4.b.
 Initial assessment

-- 3.4.a.(1) At the beginning of the residency, the RPD in conjunction with preceptors, must assess each resident's entering knowledge and skills related to the educational goals and objectives. - Upon acceptance into the program, each resident will complete a customization survey, which includes a self-assessment of entering knowledge. - 3.4.a.(2) The results of residents' initial assessments must be documented by the program director or designee in each resident's development plan by the end of the orientation period and taken into consideration when determining residents' learning experiences, learning objectives, evaluations, and other changes to the program's overall plan.
-CRITICAL FACTOR

-The results of this survey will be compiled by the RPD and shared with all preceptors.
-Additionally, assessments made during the orientation and initial training period will be utilized to further customize the resident's plan.
+- 3.4.b.(1) At the beginning of the residency, the RPD in conjunction with preceptors, must assess each resident's entering knowledge and skills related to the educational goals and objectives. - Upon acceptance into the program, each resident will complete a customization survey, which includes a self-assessment of entering knowledge. - 3.4.b.(2) The results of residents' initial assessments must be documented by the program director or designee in each resident's development plan by the end of the orientation period and taken into consideration when determining residents' learning experiences, learning objectives, evaluations, and other changes to the program's overall plan.
+CRITICAL FACTOR - The results of this survey will be compiled by the RPD and shared with all preceptors.

-- 3.4.b.
-Formative (on-going, regular) assessment - 3.4.b.(1) Preceptors must provide on-going feedback to residents about how they are progressing and how they can improve that is frequent, immediate, specific, and constructive.
+Additionally, assessments made during the orientation and initial training period will be utilized to further customize the resident's plan. - 3.4.c.
+Formative (on-going, regular) assessment - 3.4.c.(1) Preceptors must provide ongoing feedback to residents about how they are progressing and how they can improve that is frequent, immediate, specific, and constructive.
 CRITICAL FACTOR - Verbal feedback that is frequent, immediate, specific, and constructive will be provided to each resident.
-If the resident is not performing as expected, documented written feedback will also be provided and forwarded to the RPD immediately. - 3.4.b.(2) Preceptors must make appropriate adjustments to residents' learning activities in response to information obtained through day-to-day informal observations, interactions, and assessments.

-Learning experience activities will be adjusted as needed based on resident performance
+If the resident is not performing as expected, documented written feedback will also be provided and forwarded to the RPD immediately. - 3.4.c.(2) Preceptors must make appropriate adjustments to residents' learning activities in response to information obtained through day-to-day informal observations, interactions, and assessments. - Learning experience activities will be adjusted as needed based on resident performance